IRG-MotionLLM: Interleaving Motion Generation, Assessment and Refinement for Text-to-Motion Generation: Experiments

 \subsection{Qualitative Results}

 In \cref{fig:case_study1}, we provide qualitative results of our method alongside SoTA motion generation methods.
 IRG-MotionLLM is able to natively perform interleaved reasoning across motion and text to improve the generation result.
-More visualizations are provided in the Supplementary.
+More visualizations (including the rendered videos) are provided in the Supplementary.